root-project/web/manual/tmva/index.md

 toc_sticky: true
 ---

-Machine learning plays an important role in a variety of HEP usecases.
+Machine learning plays an important role in a variety of HEP use-cases.
 ROOT offers native support for supervised learning techniques, such as multivariate classification (both binary and multi class) and regression.
 It also allows easy interoperability with commonly used machine learning libraries.